mudiagauwojeya/Whiteboard360/README.md

 ## PAGES 📃📃📃📃

-The website has 3 pages, namely - the home page, the pricing page, and the FAQ page.
+The website has 3 pages, namely - the home page(as seen in the screenshots above), the pricing page, and the FAQ page.
+The pricing page contains pricing plans for whiteboard animation, portraits and logos.
+There are three categories of prices, namely: basic, standard and premium.
+Then there is the frequently asked questions page that provides answers to some frequently asked questions.

 <br>
 <br>